Boom: Space Florida rockets closer to $1B annual impact

 “Based on project schedules and estimates provided to WEG, this strong growth is expected to continue well into 2026 and beyond.”

-The report suggests Florida likely gained more other states from major strides in commercial expansion.
-The presence of three working space ports in Florida, most notably Cape Canaveral, means most rocket launches in the country take off from the Sunshine State, including 62 of the 67 launches from American soil in the years 2020 and 2021.
+The report suggests Florida likely gained more than other states from major strides in commercial expansion.
+The presence of three working spaceports in Florida, most notably Cape Canaveral, means most rocket launches in the country take off from the Sunshine State, including 62 of the 67 launches from American soil in the years 2020 and 2021.

 “These economic assets are creating a structural shift in Florida’s brand and image, from a tourism-based economy into an economy of the present and future, and as such, Florida is well-positioned to benefit from the growth of the space economy,” the report reads.

-Frank DiBello, president and CEO of Space Florida, said when it comes to sending up satellites and communications technology, Florida holds an edge on other states.
+Frank DiBello, president and CEO of Space Florida, said when it comes to sending up satellites and communications technology, Florida holds an edge over other states.

 “Our capital projects coupled with our work to foster innovation, research and development, and support a talented workforce have diversified and deepened the industry, creating a robust and competitive aerospace ecosystem in Florida.
 From our unmatched financial tools and unrivaled experience to an unbeatable location, Space Florida is where aerospace companies get everything they need to see their new ideas take off.
 No other state — no other entity — does it like Space Florida.”